ChevyRay/crunch-rs/README.md

 fn main() {

-    let container = Rect::of_size(15, 15);
+    // The 15x15 container we'll be packing our items into let container = Rect::of_size(15, 15);

-    let items = vec![
+    // Our items to pack.
+The user-data here are chars, but could be any copyable type. let items = vec![
         Item::new('A', 2, 9, Rotation::Allowed),
         Item::new('B', 3, 8, Rotation::Allowed),